19 Best Sights in Santorini (Thira), The Cyclades

 Perivolos Beach

-Pretty much an extension of Perissa Beach, Perivolos features that famous volcanic black sand but with just a tad fewer restaurants, beach bars, and cafés, making it a quieter beach enclave to seek most times of the year.
-Amenities: food and drink; showers; toilets; water sports.
+Pretty much an extension of Perissa Beach, Perivolos features the same famous volcanic black sand but with just a tad fewer restaurants, beach bars, and cafés, making it a quieter beach enclave to seek out most times of the year.
+Amenities: food and drink; parking (no fee); showers; toilets; water sports.
 Best for: snorkeling; swimming; walking.

 Kamari, 847 03, Greece